boschrexroth/ctrlx-automation-sdk-ros2/simple-listener-dl-py/README.md

 ## Installation and test

-The ros2-base snaps must already be installed.
+The `ros2-base` snap must already be installed.

-Install the created snap on a ctrlX CORE (virtual or X7).
+Install the created snap on a ctrlX OS.

 TODO

-It publishes at the ROS 2 topic 'MinimalPublisher'.
+It publishes at the ROS 2 topic `MinimalPublisher`.

 The output can be checked with: